garret1317/aegisub-scripts/README.md

 Makes lines with the effect `chapter` into chapters.
 Start time of the line is used for the timestamp, text of the line is used for chapter name.
 Language is currently hardcoded to english.

+Basically a dupe of the one in Significance.

 ### CR Restyler

 `become-fansubber.lua`

 select the lines

 it sets them to default style

 wow amazing

 ### Dupe and Comment